 Note that an older version of SDL is used in order to avoid set up issues with different platforms.
 If somebody creates a stable build using the latest version of SDL for the main platforms/development environments (and updates the instructions accordingly), I will be happy to upload it as a future option (and you will of course be credited for it).

 Special Unity Animation Lab Track

 This year, we offer an experimental Unity version for Track 2 Animation.
 We're interested in your feedback.
 You are very welcome to give suggestions to the new lab track.

 The Unity version I used to create the labs is 2018.3.2f1.
 It is recommended to use the same version since Unity has bad consistency with older versions.

 Note that you should do the tasks described in the instructions under the sections named 'Tasks'.

-Submission of all the lab assignments is due mid/late (TBA) May 2019 as a single .zip or .rar archive with an appropriate directory structure (link to Canvas lab submission here shortly).
+Submission of all the lab assignments is due 18th May 2020 as a single .zip or .rar archive with an appropriate directory structure.

 The recommended documentation is a well-presented, two to four page document per lab detailing your implementation methods (your approach to completing the lab), experiences (problems encountered, solutions) and outputs (summary of what worked and what did not; also screenshots of the various stages of lab completion).